Sydney C. Ludvigson

-Sydney C. Ludvigson is an economist and the Julius Silver, Roslyn S. Silver, and Enid Silver Winslow Professor of Economics at New York University.
-Since 2017, she serves as chair of NYU's Economics Department.
+Sydney C. Ludvigson is an American economist and the Julius Silver, Roslyn S. Silver, and Enid Silver Winslow Professor of Economics at New York University.
+Since 2017, she serves as chair of NYU's economics department.

-She is a research associate at the National Bureau of Economic Research and a Co-Director of the Asset Pricing Program.
-From 2008 to 2011, she was an Associate Editor of the American Economic Review.
+She is a research associate at the National Bureau of Economic Research and a co-director of the Asset Pricing Program.
+From 2008 to 2011, she was an associate editor of the American Economic Review.

 Education and career

-She obtained her M.A. and Ph.D from Princeton University and a B.A. in economics from the University of California, Los Angeles.
+She obtained her M.A. and Ph.D. from Princeton University and a B.A. in economics from the University of California, Los Angeles.
 From 1996 to 2001, she was an economist at the Federal Reserve Bank of New York.
-In 2001, she joined New York University as an Assistant Professor.
+In 2001, she joined New York University as an assistant professor.
 Since 2017, she is on the Economic Advisory Panel of the Federal Reserve Bank of New York.

 In 2008, she was awarded the Richard Stone Prize in Applied Econometrics for the best paper in Journal of Applied Econometrics.
 In 2017, she was nominated a Fellows of the Society for Financial Econometrics.
 In 2021, she was elected Fellow of the Econometric Society.

 Research

 Her research is at the crossing of finance and economics and she mainly focuses on asset pricing and macroeconomics.
-Her works have been quoted over 13000 times and is the 583rd most quoted economist in the world according to IDEAS.
+Her works have been cited over 19000 times and is the 526th most cited economist in the world according to IDEAS.
 She has written articles in the Journal of Finance, the Journal of Political Economy, the American Economic Review, The Review of Financial Studies and the Journal of Economic Perspectives.

-Her research has been featured in the Wall Street Journal, Handelsblatt, Bloomberg, The Guardian and the Investors Chronicle.
+Her research has been featured in The Wall Street Journal, Handelsblatt, Bloomberg, The Guardian and the Investors Chronicle.